Electrodes used with a potentiostat

 Another option is to use a salt bridge, which is what is delivered with our corrosion cell.
 It allows a close positioning to the working electrode, it has a frit, and is filled with the cell solution.

+The counter electrode is just some inert metal or carbon species with a large surface.
 The counter electrode usually needs the least maintenance.
-It is just some inert metal or carbon species with a large surface.
 For people who work with many different materials, platinum is a good counter electrode due to its inertness towards most solutions.
 A really big surface area is achieved by a mesh structure, but often a platinum wire has already a surface area several magnitudes bigger than the working electrode.
 Platinum is also very easy to clean.
 A hand torch is usually enough for making the platinum glow and to remove all stains.

 The counter electrode should have a large surface area, to enable a high current flow even with low potentials.
 This way water splitting, gas production, or the production of aggressive radicals is avoided.
 If this kind of reaction is happening in a small volume of solution, it will no longer be negligible.
 A large surface area will lead to high capacitive currents (see Capacitive Current).
 At the counter electrode, capacitive currents provide a current flow without changing the chemical composition of the solution.